svlentink/password-generator/README.md

 + click on 'Load Unpacked' (top left)
 + now select the unzipped folder

-The chrome-extension should now be present
+The chrome-extension should now be installed.

 ## Is it secure?